 SWCS is partnering with Conservation Districts of Iowa to develop a complete set of multimedia tools that can be used in conservation district programs to introduce farmers to four soil health and water quality protection practices and systems:

 - Cover crops

 - Drainage water management

 Upon completion, the library will be hosted online for public use.

 SWCS holds an annual conference each July and hosts regional events as well as local meetings, workshops, and tours throughout the year.
 Learn more about upcoming national events and check our events calendar for the full schedule.

 SWCS collaborates with a range of like-minded organizations, including industry, government, university, and nonprofit partners, to bring the best conservation programming and resources to our membership and the public.
-If you are interested in partnering with SWCS on a project or event, please contact us with ideas or consider joining as a corporate member.
+If you are interested in partnering with SWCS on a project or event, please contact us with ideas or consider joining as a corporate partner.